FinFisher/FinFly-Web/xpi/README.md

 Ultimately, it just trys to spawn a separate process that executes what is (presumably) the payload in "java_plugin.exe", also located in the xpi.
-I couldn't tell you whether this exploit would have to be windows specific or not, but some of the code does at least seem to try and determine that:
+I couldn't tell you whether this exploit would have to be windows specific or not, but some of the code does at least seem to try and determine that (or it could just be checking the executable bit?):

         //if (! file.isExecutable()) {
         //      alert("file not executable: " +path);